jcraigk/blog/_posts/2023-11-05-diy-hacking-chair.md

 ![Photograph of a hacking chair](/assets/images/posts/2023-11-05/hacking-chair-3.jpg){:.smooth-corners .full-width}

 I also remap `L-Space` to `Cmd` and `CapsLock` to `Delete`, which saves precious pinky and thumb movements.
-The pictured split keyboard has built-in macro features.
+The pictured split keyboard ([Mistel MD770 Split Keyboard](https://www.amazon.com/gp/product/B08GWZCC34)) has built-in macro programming.
 You can also use software like [Karabiner-Elements](https://karabiner-elements.pqrs.org/) or [SharpKeys](https://apps.microsoft.com/detail/sharpkeys/XPFFCG7M673D4F?hl=en-US&gl=US).

-Here's a quick set of instructions for assembling the chair.
+Here's a brief set of instructions for assembling the chair.
 Specifics will vary depending on the equipment you've acquired.

 ### 1. Choose a Chair

 Find an office chair you're comfortable sitting in for long periods.
-Make sure that the arms are removable and that the undercarriage provides spots to fasten screws.
-The [Armless Office Chair](https://www.amazon.com/dp/B07BD4GFZS)  shown in these pictures has a common modern design that is similar to many makes and models.
+Make sure that the arms are removable and that the undercarriage provides holes to fasten screws.
+You can drill your own holes with a metal drill if necessary.
+The [Armless Office Chair](https://www.amazon.com/dp/B07BD4GFZS)  shown in these pictures has a common modern design that is similar to many other models.

 ### 2. Shorten the Pneumatic Lever